 The College has been recognized as a leader in lifelong education and in career development.
-The Adult Studies Program is uniquely responsive to the educational objectives and aspirations of adults (those age 24 or over).

 Hood's Graduate School offers master's degrees in 14 areas.
 These co-educational programs emphasize professional preparation and are designed primarily for students requiring evening classes.